-This whisky sauce for haggis is perfect for a Burn's night celebration.
+This easy whisky sauce for haggis is perfect for a Burn's night celebration.

 Rich, creamy and easy to make, it's a decadent sauce that takes the humble haggis to the next level.

-The coarse texture of the haggis goes perfectly with the silky sauce and the sauce also goes so well with meats such as steak or pork all year round.
+The coarse texture of the haggis goes perfectly with the silky sauce.
+Better still, the sauce also goes so well with meats such as steak or pork all year round.

 The sauce takes just a few minutes and can be made in advance too.

 Haggis is a traditional Scottish dish that resembles a crumbly sausage.

 Traditionally, oatmeal was the primary ingredient that gives the main texture.
 Then, it is mixed with onions and the heart, liver and lungs from a sheep.
 This is known as a sheep's pluck.